 Denmark is a leading supply chain and export destination for UK businesses.
 Here’s everything you need to know about shipping commercial goods, fast and cheaply, from the UK to Copenhagen.

 The New Year is a time for looking forwards, and for looking back.
 This year, NTEX are celebrating 18 years on the road (and sea, and air).
 It’s been a journey in the fast lane, so buckle up and join us as we travel back to a quiet office in Stockholm in 2003.

 So, you want to ship a large package from the United Kingdom to Norway, Sweden, Denmark, or Finland?
 There are quite a few ways you can do this.
 However, each needs careful consideration.
 Large load haulage can be extremely costly and cumbersome if planned and handled poorly.
 Here's our guide to getting the best deal on large package shipping to Scandinavian countries.

-With the Covid 19 crisis and subsequent lockdown occupying all the headlines and, to be honest, most people’s headspace, it’s easy to forget that we’re nearly two months into the Brexit transition period.
+With the Covid 19 crisis occupying all the headlines and, to be honest, most people’s headspace, it’s easy to forget about Brexit.

 So in this article we look beyond Coronavirus and bring the conversation back to Brexit, and in particular, how things currently stand for UK-Scandinavian trade when the Transition Period ends.